 - Colorado Coroner's Statutes 30-10-Part 6, as well as Colorado Revised Statutes Titles 16, 18, and 24 pertaining to public records, collection of evidence, arrests, search and seizure, Criminal Codes, and search warrants.

-- Read and comprehend department and County rules, regulations, policies, procedures, and standard operation procedures.
+- Office and County rules, regulations, policies, procedures, and standard operation procedures.

 - Proper and effective methods of deploying personnel in accordance with anticipated and actual requirements.